mmarciniuk/hello-maven/README.md

 # hello-maven

 This repository contains simple example of maven project.
-It was during the presentation.
+It was used during the presentation.

 ## Introduction to Maven